Election (TV series)

-Election is a TV series won by Quincy Washington, presented by Angellica Bell and judged by Jonathan Dimbleby.
-It first aired on BBC One.
+Election is a British children's TV series presented by Angellica Bell and judged by Jonathan Dimbleby first broadcast in 2008 on BBC One.
+It was subsequently repeated on CBBC.

 Format

 Election challenges ten contestants to take part in political challenges in two teams (Purple and Green) – similar to The Apprentice.
 Each week a celebrity guest mentors both teams and examines them in a skills test, where the winning team will gain an advantage for the main challenge.
 The winning team will go on a treat and the losing team face Jonathan Dimbleby where one will be told "Your Campaign is Over", where one will be evicted.
 The ten-part series culminates in the last two contestants (Hazel and Quincy) battling out at Parliament.
 In the end Quincy Washington from Buckinghamshire wins a personal meeting with Prime Minister Gordon Brown at 10 Downing Street.
 The TV series won a BAFTA Award for Entertainment.